shocking truth web hosting

 Most guides list every type without context.
 Here’s what you actually need.

-What it is: Your website shares a server with hundreds of other sites.
+Shared hosting means you’re on a server with hundreds of other sites, but it’s perfect for 90% of beginners.
 Providers like Bluehost and SiteGround excel here.

 Perfect for: